 PROGRAM DESCRIPTION AND OBJECTIVES

-The FY23-28 Capital Improvements Program (CIP) for the Department of Recreation reflects a continuing effort to provide recreation facilities and program services for all populations to participate in leisure activities.
-Emphasis is placed on increasing program opportunities for populations with special needs such as youth, senior adults, and persons with disabilities.
-Currently, the Department of Recreation is responsible for managing the following facilities: seven senior centers, 23 community/neighborhood recreation centers, four indoor and seven outdoor swimming pools, Good Hope Spray Ground, and a recreation warehouse.
+The FY27-32 Capital Improvements Program (CIP) for the Department of Recreation continues to prioritize the development, enhancement, and equitable distribution of high-quality recreation facilities and programs that serve the diverse needs of our growing community.
+Currently, the Department of Recreation is responsible for managing the following facilities: eight senior centers, twenty-three community/neighborhood recreation centers, six indoor swim centers (natatoriums), seven outdoor pools, one spray ground, and one recreation warehouse.

 HIGHLIGHTS

-- Add funds to the Recreation Facilities Refurbishment project to provide a structured process to ensure that all recreation center facilities are refurbished through repair or replacement of facility components.
+- Add funds to the Recreation Facilities Refurbishment projects to ensure that all indoor pools, outdoor pools and recreation center facilities are refurbished through repair or replacement of facility components.

-- Program construction funding for the Swimming Pools Slide Replacement project to ensure the safety of pool operations through the repair or replacement of slides.
+- Add funding to the Swimming Pools Slide Replacement project to ensure safe pool operations.

-Contact Melanie Sasse of the Department of Recreation at 240.777.6800 or Shantee Jackson of the Office of Management and Budget at 240.777.2751 for more information regarding this department's capital budget.
+Contact Gabriel Albornoz of the Department of Recreation at 240-777-6824 or Hamza Ahmed of the Office of Management and Budget at 240-777-2783 for more information regarding this department's capital budget.

 CAPITAL PROGRAM REVIEW